borisdivjak/sharp-ia/reduced-cost.md

 of the start of the index episode the patient was not included, as we did not know whether the patient had moved to another area rather than stopped needing Trust services.

 Monte Carlo testing was carried out 1000 times.
-On each occasion control patients were selected from those with no SHARP episodes by random selection with no replacement of index community episodes.
+On each occasion patients for the comparison group were selected from those with no
+SHARP episodes by random selection with no replacement of index community episodes.
 Like the index episode in SHARP patients, these were included if the index episode started at least 6 months after the start of the earliest episode of treatment (inpatient or community) in the Psychosis CAG and who also had at least 6 months after the start of their index episode during which the start of any subsequent admission or community episode would have been recorded.
 Episodes starting before SHARP began in 2006 were not sampled.
-Random selection was repeated until the number of control patients with an index episode at least 6 months after the start of the earliest episode of treatment (inpatient or community) in the Psychosis CAG and who also had at least 6 months after discharge from/the start of their index episode during which the start of any subsequent admission or community episode would have been recorded. was equal to the same number of equivalent SHARP patients.
-Control patients had only one index episode.
+Random selection was repeated until the number of patients in the comparison group with an index episode at least 6 months after the start of the earliest episode of treatment (inpatient or community) in the Psychosis CAG and who also had at least 6 months after discharge from/the start of their index episode during which the start of any subsequent admission or community episode would have been recorded. was equal to the same number of equivalent SHARP patients.
+Patients in the comparison group had only one index episode.

 {% endcapture %}